guotong1988/guotong1988.github.io/research/_posts/2023-04-01-auto-self-correct-chatgpt.md

 ##### Similar Text Search System

 The keyword-based coded search system that can find the related data in the whole fine-tune train-dataset.
-ChatGPT interact with this system, following the instructions from human.
+ChatGPT interacts with this system, following the instructions from human.

 ##### The Ability To Chat With Human